Jaxa (state)

-Jaxa (雅克薩; Jaxa, Jaksa; Якса; Якса) was a 17th-century microstate in North Asia with its capital in Albazino existing between 1665 and 1674.
+Jaxa (雅克薩; Jaxa, Jaksa; Якса; Якса) was a 17th-century settlement founded by fugitives in North Asia with its capital in Albazino existing between 1665 and 1674.
 It was located on the border of the Tsardom of Russia and Qing China, by the Amur river.
 Its population was made up of Polish and Ruthenian refugees from the Tsardom of Russia, and the indigenous Evenks and Daurs.
 It was established from the territory of the Tsardom of Russia in 1665 by Nicefor Czernichowski and his men, who fled Russia, and existed until 1674 when it was incorporated back to that country.

 Name

 The name of Jaxa originates from the wooden stronghold of Jaxa built by Nicefor Czernichowski in place of Albazino that was destroyed by Chinese troops.
 The name of the fort was derived from the founder's family coat of arms, the Gryf coat of arms.
 According to Chinese sources, this place was called 雅克薩 (yakesa) before the rise of Albazino.